14 College Event Ideas Students Will Actually Attend

 5. Connect students to local charities and volunteer opportunities.

-Host a community service fair to link students up with local non-profit organizations, activist groups, and charities.
-Teach students about the importance of public service, civic duty, and empower them to take an active role in their community.
+Host a community service fair to connect students with local nonprofit organizations, activist groups, and charities.
+Teach students about the importance of public service and civic duty, and empower them to take an active role in their community.
 Drive fundraising with charity events and encourage students to organize their own campus services.

 6. Recruit popular speakers or host TED Talks.